 - A wet and dirty tent can make your other gear wet and dirty

 - Takes up valuable space you may need for other gear

 Some people prefer to carry their tent outside their backpack rather than in it.
 You might prefer this approach if:

 - Your tent is wet or dirty.

-- You’re backpacking with a smaller pack
+- You’re backpacking with a smaller pack and a big tent

 - You might need easy access to your tent during the day, for example to hunker down during an afternoon thunderstorm (a common occurrence on the Colorado Trail).